University of Canberra

 The University of Canberra is governed by its Council which is established by the University of Canberra Act 1989 (ACT).
 The powers of Council are established in section 10 of the Act.

-Council creates the basis for management excellence by developing the University's mission statement and setting the strategic direction, as well as approving the annual budget.
+The council is committed to good governance and creates the basis for management excellence by developing the University's mission statement, setting the strategic direction and approving the annual budget.
 It is responsible for ensuring the systems and processes to direct and control the University's operations are in place and working effectively.
-In addition, Council fosters a culture which allows the University to deliver outcomes in line with its mission and strategic goals to all stakeholders.
+In addition, the Council fosters a culture that allows the University to deliver outcomes that are in line with its mission and strategic goals to all stakeholders.

 Ms Lisa Paul AO PSM